 What is Uterine Fibroid Embolization?
 Understanding Who Can Have UFE

 The perfect patient is a female obviously, typically between the ages of 35 and 45.
 We typically recommend this procedure to women who have completed their childbearing and no longer want more children.
 (Although newer research reveals that you can have children after UFE.)

 Also, you should choose UFE if you have uterine fibroids that are symptomatic.
-And the symptoms are in 2 broad categories; either heavy menstrual bleeding or bulk related symptoms concerning the size of the fibroid – pelvic pain, pressure, urinary frequency, constipation, leg symptoms.
+And the symptoms are in 2 broad categories: you should either be dealing with heavy menstrual bleeding or bulk-related symptoms concerning the size of the fibroid.
+(These include pelvic pain, pressure, urinary frequency, constipation and/or leg symptoms.)
 Those are really the ideal patients.

-The great thing about uterine fibroid embolization is it’s a new procedure that’s been around for about 20 years but it’s really been perfected in the last 5 years.
+The great thing about uterine fibroid embolization is it’s a new procedure that’s been around for about 20 years but it’s really been perfected in the last several years.
 And for a long time women that had uterine fibroids, their only options were either to have a hysterectomy or they could have a less invasive surgery, an open surgery, to remove part of the fibroids.
 But they’re still open surgical cases that still require lengthy recovery time.